Tilia kiusiana

-Tilia kiusiana, the Kyushu lime, is a species of flowering plant in the family Malvaceae, native to southern and central Japan, and introduced to the Korean Peninsula.
+Tilia kiusiana, the Kyushu lime, is a species of flowering plant in the family Malvaceae.
+It is native to southern and central Japan, and introduced to the Korean Peninsula.
 It has a number of features that make it "potentially the next great landscape tree", including small, narrow leaves that are not the typical linden shape, a refined growth habit, attractive exfoliating bark, aphid resistance, and slow growth to a medium size.
 Hardy to zone 6, it is available from commercial nurseries.